CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.3.1 outsourcing for service providers.md

 ### 2 2 Missing or inadequate information security regulations

 As part of an outsourcing, outsourcing service providers receive and process large amounts of information from outsourcing customers.
 Depending on the protection requirements of the information to be processed, missing or inadequate regulations can cause damage, for example if responsibilities are unclear.
-This is the case, for example, if the regulations and instructions are not updated in the event of technical, organizational or personnel changes, for example, if contact persons change.
-The range of regulatory deficits ranges from ambiguity in responsibilities and control functions to incomprehensible or incoherent formulated regulations, up to completely missing regulations.
+This is the case, for example, if the regulations and instructions are not updated in the event of technical, organizational or personnel changes, such as when contact persons are changed.
+The spectrum of regulatory deficits ranges from ambiguity in responsibilities and control functions to incomprehensible or incoherent formulated regulations, up to completely missing regulations.

 ### 2 3 Inappropriate access, access and access rights management
 Depending on the outsourcing plans, it may be necessary for the outsourcing customer's employees to have access, access and access rights to IT systems, information, buildings or rooms of the outsourcing service provider.
 If the outsourcing service provider's procurement, administration and control of these rights are poorly regulated, this can lead to far-reaching security problems.
-If the processes for granting the rights are too complex, it may take too long for the employees of the outsourcing customer to receive the urgently required rights.
+If the processes for granting the rights are too complex, it may take too long for the employees of the outsourcing customer to receive the urgently needed rights.
 If IT operations grant clients too many rights, they could also gain access to areas of other clients.

 ### 2 4 Missing or inadequate testing and approval process

-If an outsourcing service provider has not established a sufficient test and release process for hardware and software, this represents a considerable threat to IT operations.
+If an outsourcing service provider has not established a sufficient test and release procedure for hardware and software, this poses a considerable threat to IT operations.
 Existing hardware and software failures or security gaps in the configuration may not be able to do so on time recognized.
-Introducing new components into the operating environment without sufficient prior testing may also result in one or more client bugs or vulnerabilities affecting other customers.
+Introducing new components into the operating environment without first testing them sufficiently can also result in errors or security holes from one tenant area having a negative impact on other customers.

 If inadequate testing and release procedures lead to security incidents, the necessary protection of the customer's data is no longer guaranteed and penalties or contract terminations can occur and thus have financial consequences.